How to Buy Medications Online Safely

 - Require a prescription from a licensed doctor, usually by mail (if they accept a fax copy, they will always call your doctor to verify the prescription)

 - Make you submit a detailed medical history

 - Are located in the United States

-- It has a licensed pharmacist available to answer your questions
+- Have a licensed pharmacist available to answer your questions

-- The website clearly states the payment, privacy, and shipping fees
+- Have a website that clearly states the payment, privacy, and shipping fees

 If you do purchase medications online, the Food and Drug Administration has this advice: